 If you're purchasing a bathroom vanity rather than building one, remember that it has to support the weight of a person leaning on it.
 Choose a sturdy one made of quality materials.
 Hardwood or plywood cabinet boxes cost more than laminated particleboard units, but safety is worth the extra expense.

 Don't forget to provide plenty of lighting, such as vanity lights or an overhead light above the vanity.
 You'll also want to plan for at least one wall outlet for a hairdryer, electric toothbrush or shaver.
-The outlet must be a GFCI, as required by the building code for every bathroom outlet.
+The outlet must be GFCI-protected, as required by the building code for every bathroom outlet.
 For a 21-inch-deep countertop, the outlet must be no more than 44 inches above the floor (measuring from the bottom of the outlet cover) to make it wheelchair accessible.